What Is Apple Cider Vinegar?

-Vinegar���s used in cooking, baking, salad dressings, and as a preservative.
+Vinegar is used in cooking, baking, and salad dressings and as a preservative.
 There’s a lot of acid in it, so drinking vinegar straight isn’t recommended.
-And it can cause serious problems if you have a lot of it.
-If you’re looking to take some for health reasons, most people recommend adding one to two tablespoons to water or tea.
+It can cause problems, like eroding the enamel of your teeth, if you get too much.

 - One small study found that vinegar improved blood sugar and insulin levels in a group of people with type 2 diabetes.